Where do you want your wealth to go?

 “I can give my children my home to get it out of my estate”If you give away your home, but carry on living in it without paying market-value rent, it is classed as a ‘Gift with Reservation of Benefit’.
 Although you don’t own it, its value will still be included in the inheritance tax assessment on your estate.
 You can’t sell the property to your children way below market-value either – the difference in value would be counted as a gift.

 “Overseas property is not counted for UK inheritance tax”

 Again, not true.
 If you are domiciled or deemed domiciled in the UK, all your worldwide assets are included in your estate for UK inheritance tax.

-Speak to a Wesleyan Financial Services Consultant and they’ll help you understand what your inheritance tax liability could look like – and how best to minimise its impact.
+Speak to a Specialist Financial Adviser from Wesleyan Financial Services and they’ll help you understand what your inheritance tax liability could look like – and how best to minimise its impact.

 Why choose Wesleyan for estate planning advice?

-When you meet with a Wesleyan Financial Services Consultant, you can expect personalised advice from someone who understands your financial needs.
+When you meet with a Specialist Financial Adviser from Wesleyan Financial Services, you can expect personalised advice from someone who understands your financial needs.

-Depending on your profession, we’ll usually pair you with a Financial Consultant who specialises in your sector.
+Depending on your profession, we’ll usually pair you with a Specialist Financial Adviser that's dedicated to your sector.
 That means they can also assist with any queries around how and when to pass your business on, as well as your personal estate.